 Panbiogeography provides a method for analyzing the geographic structure of distributions in order to generate predictions about the evolution of species and other taxa in space and time.
 As of today, there is no standard, general-purpose software for the analysis of distributional data under a panbiogeographic approach.
 Croizat aims to solve that.
 It is based on the same database/analytical tools/map graphics model of many Geographic Information Systems (GIS).
 It does not have all the features and functions of a GIS, but this makes it much easier to use.
 Yet unlike GIS's, rather than concentrating on database and graphics flexibility, Croizat is designed to perform specialized biological analyses, many of which are not readily available from GIS's.

-Additional features (as drawing of generalized tracks from the results of clique analysis and grid analysis for locating of main massings) will be included in future releases.
+Additional features (as direct seach and data retrieval from online biodiversity databases and grid analysis for locating of main massings) will be included in future releases.

 Click on the images to enlarge.